gperrin01/ga_proj4_what3games/client/notes.md

 What is stopping anyone from doing curl? put requests from terminal to users/their_own_auth_token and add lots of points??

+In my routes should i put users#rankings and update as part of the devise thing?

 *******
 Struggles and Learning points
 *******